 Service Area for MVCHS

-The MVCHS geographic service area comprises all of Mora County.
-The area has a population of approximately 5,000 (US Census Bureau) covering 1931 square miles with a density of 2.6 persons per square mile.
+MVCHS sign The MVCHS geographic service area comprises all of Mora County.
+The area has a population of approximately 5,000 (US Census Bureau) covering 1,931 square miles with a density of 2.5 persons per square mile.
 This compares with the average density of New Mexico at 15 persons per square mile.
 A total of forty-one different rural villages and hamlets are included in the service area.

-The primary care clinic, MVCHS administration, Caridad de San Antonio, the ambulance service and one of the senior centers are located in the village of Mora.
+The School Based Health Center, the primary care clinic, MVCHS administration, and Caridad de San Antonio are located in Mora.
 Mora is the commercial hub of the surrounding villages disbursed among the mountain valleys on the eastern slope of the Sangre de Cristo Mountains.
 With the decline of the dependence on the agrarian lifestyle of the residents in the area, few of the commercial businesses remain.

 As with other frontier locations, Mora County is officially designated a Medically Underserved Area and a Health Professional Shortage Area.